 Mowers are usually faithful beasts!
-Sometimes after a cold, damp winter in the shed your mower can struggle to spring to life.
-If your mower was running well at the end of last season and there are problems starting your mower this Spring, try the tips below and perhaps save a trip to mower repair shop.
+Sometimes after a cold, damp winter in the shed, your mower can struggle to spring into life.
+If your mower was running well at the end of last season and now your mower won’t start, try the tips below and perhaps save a trip to mower repair shop.

 Drain the petrol tank on the mower and refill with fresh fuel.
 If you have a petrol can that you store spare petrol in, make sure this is fresh too.

 Mowers often need “full choke” in order to start (Honda mowers/engines are particularly prone to this).
 If the mechanism that activates the choke is a bit sticky, there is a big chance your mower won’t start.

 The choke mechanism is different for all mowers so it is difficult to explain each system.
 Usually the throttle lever is pushed right forward to activate the choke and once the mower starts you pull the lever back slightly into the “run/full throttle” position.